 - Stiff bristles for scrubbing

 If you’re used to using a string mop to scrub tough stains then you’ll be familiar with the bits of it coming away during wringing.
 To save this hassle it’s worth considering a proper scrubber and squeegee over the traditional mop.

-This brush features 6 rows of tough bristles which will cut through dirt and grime in no time making floor cleaning easy work.
+This brush features 5 rows of tough bristles that will cut through dirt and grime in no time making floor cleaning easy work.
 For very tough stains try hot water as well as floor soap.
 Once you’ve scrubbed that muck away, simply flip the mop and the squeegee blade can be used to gather the excess water and direct it down the drain or into a towel.

 The nature of the squeegee blade means the head of this mop has to remain fixed so that it works properly.
 Whilst this makes the mop sturdy and easy to use it does mean that you won’t get into tight corners as easily as a rotatable head.